Kjdragan/kev-new-graph-rag/Project Documentation/context.md

 The original data mapping challenges are now **obsolete** - semantic search finds relevant information regardless of exact relationship naming conventions used by Graphiti during ingestion.

+## **June 2025 Update: Graphiti-Gemini Integration Insights**

+### **Key Discovery:**

+After extensive testing and debugging, we've successfully integrated Graphiti's search capabilities with our custom Gemini embeddings.
+A significant discovery is that Graphiti includes a built-in Gemini integration in `graphiti_core/embedders/gemini.py` that supports configurable embedding models and dimensions.

+### **Technical Details:**

+- **GeminiEmbedderConfig** in Graphiti supports:
+  - `embedding_model`: Can be set to 'gemini-embedding-001' (default is 'embedding-001')
+  - `embedding_dim`: Can be set to 1536 to match our Neo4j database (default is 1024)
+  - `api_key`: Can be left as None to use ADC authentication

+- **All three search methods** now work correctly:
+  1. Standard hybrid search with direct embedding injection
+  2. Advanced search with recipe-based configuration
+  3. Entity-focused search with center node reranking

+### **Future Opportunity:**

+While our current implementation uses a custom embedding class for compatibility with the existing ingestion pipeline, we could potentially simplify by using Graphiti's built-in `GeminiEmbedder` with proper configuration for both ingestion and query processes.
+This would eliminate the need for our custom embedding class while maintaining dimensional compatibility.

+### **Next Steps:**

+1. Continue building out the broader project integration
+2. Test the hybrid search pipeline with more complex queries and real-world scenarios
+3. Consider refactoring the ingestion pipeline to use Graphiti's native Gemini integration in a future update
+4. Develop a comprehensive user interface for interacting with the knowledge graph